lindseywalker1/LW-EPI590R-final/README_LW.md

   add_overall()
 tbl1

-# create functions to use for later inline text inside using the data
-pan_pop <- inline_text(tbl1, variable = "Beats.Per.Minute", column = "panamanian pop")
-can_pop <- inline_text(tbl1, variable = "Beats.Per.Minute", column = "canadian pop")
+create functions to use for later inline text inside using the data pan_pop <- inline_text(tbl1, variable = "Beats.Per.Minute", column = "panamanian pop") can_pop <- inline_text(tbl1, variable = "Beats.Per.Minute", column = "canadian pop")

-#Distribution of the continuous outcome: beats per minute:
+Distribution of the continuous outcome: beats per minute: hist(music$Beats.Per.Minute)
-hist(music$Beats.Per.Minute)

-# create inline stats to then report in the manuscript
-mean <- list(n=nrow(music),
+Create inline stats to then report in the manuscript: mean <- list(n=nrow(music),
              mean_bpm = mean(music$Beats.Per.Minute))

-#There were `r mean$n` songs with a mean of `r mean$mean_bpm` per minute.
+There were `r mean$n` songs with a mean of `r mean$mean_bpm` per minute.
-#@fig-hist shows the majority of songs have 80-100 beats per minute.
+@fig-hist shows the majority of songs have 80-100 beats per minute.

 ## Regression

-# create linear regression models with Beats per minute as continuous outcome
-  # this model: looking at music characteristics that have to do with how
-    #the music is composed: acousticness, speechiness, liveness, length
+Create linear regression models with Beats per minute as continuous outcome Model 1: looking at music characteristics that have to do with how the music is composed: acousticness, speechiness, liveness, length

 linear_model <- lm(Beats.Per.Minute ~ Liveness + Acousticness.. + Speechiness. + Length.,
                    data = music)
 tbl_composed <- tbl_regression(